NeuPhysics/neutrino/docs/matter/msw.rst

 .. figure:: assets/matter/msw-and-density.png
    :align: center

    MSW effect of solar neutrinos.
+This figure is adapted from Smirnov 2003.

 Hamiltonian with matter effect is